Xergy/AzSharedImageGallerySampler/README.md

 1. Login to Azure

-1. Update environment details and execute ```DeployVMForImaging.ps1``` This script create a simple VM with a new RG, nic, nsg, virtual network, which you will ultimately use to create our first normal/standard VM image.
-You need a normal VM image already created, to upload to a Shared Image Gallery (SIG).
+1. Update environment details and execute ```DeployVMForImaging.ps1```.
+This script creates a simple VM with a new RG, vnet, nic, and nsg, which you will ultimately use to create your first standard VM image (i.e. a non-SIG image).
+You need a standard VM image already created, to upload to a Shared Image Gallery (SIG).

-   >  This image needs to be in the same region as the SIG
+   >  This image needs to be in the same region as the SIG!

-1. Logon to the newly created VM and execute ```sysprep``` from ```%windir%\system32\sysprep```
+1. Login to the newly created VM and execute ```sysprep``` from ```%windir%\system32\sysprep```

    > This link was very helpful:
   https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource